ivadomed/ivadomed/docs/source/configuration_file.md

 - `missing_probability`: Float between 0 and 1.
 Initial probability of missing image contrasts as model's input (e.g. 0.25 results in a quarter of the image contrasts, i.e. channels, that will not been sent to the model for training).
 - `missing_probability_growth`: Float.
 Controls missing probability growth at each epoch: at each epoch, the `missing_probability` is modified with the exponent `missing_probability_growth`.

-- `UNet3D`
+### UNet3D (Optional)
 - `length_3D`: (Integer, Integer, Integer).
-Size of the subvolumes or volume used for unet 3D model: (depth, width, height).
+Size of the 3D patches used as model's input tensors, along the first, second and third dimension.
 - `padding_3D`: size of the overlapping per subvolume and dimensions (e.i `padding:0`).
 Note: In order to be used, each dimension of an input image needs to be a multiple of length plus 2 * padding and a multiple of 16.
 To change input image size use the following transformation `CenterCrop3D`.
 - `attention_unet`: Bool.
 Use attention gates in the Unet's decoder.

 ## Testing parameters
 - `binarize_prediction`: Bool.
 Binarize output predictions using a threshold of 0.5.
 If `false`, output predictions are float between 0 and 1.